millaizha/adelheid/README.md

 > Why?

-Good question, I think accessing the function keys with a layer on the number row is the superior method as it's faster and more comfortable because you don't have to move your hands that much.
-But I found myself trying to access the function row one-handedly quite often and nothing beats the comfort of pressing a single dedicated key.
-So that's why I added the function row.
+I think accessing the function keys with a layer on the number row is the superior method as it's faster and more comfortable because you barely have to move your hands.
+I found myself trying to access the function row one-handedly quite often and nothing beats the comfort of pressing a single dedicated key.
 By default you can still access the function keys via the number row on the secondary layer.

 > Where does the name Adelheid come from?

 I thought it'd be nice to continue the somewhat tradition of naming Alice-clones by putting a spin on the forename Alice, just like the Arisu, Lisa and Majbritt did.
-I chose Adelheid as a German spin on the name since that's where I'm from.
+I chose Adelheid as a German spin on the name.
 The typeface is called Fraktur and was the dominant typeface during the time when Adelheid was one of the most popular names.

 > Will you add more keys to the bottom row or a second B key?